chriskyfung/Agile-Win-Hotkey-for-iFlyVoice/docs/COMPILE.md

 ## Prerequisites

-Before you can compile the script, you must have AutoHotkey installed on your computer.
+Before you can compile the script, you must have AutoHotkey v2 installed on your computer.
 You can download it from the official website: [https://www.autohotkey.com/](https://www.autohotkey.com/)

 ## Compilation Methods

 There are several ways to compile an AutoHotkey script.
 Here are the most common methods:

 ### 1. Right-Click Context Menu (Easiest)

+This method relies on AutoHotkey v2 being installed and its shell extensions registered.

 1. Open Windows Explorer and navigate to the `Windows-Hotkey-for-iFlyVoice\src` directory.
 2. Right-click on the `Win-Hotkey-for-iFlyVoice.ahk` file.